 I registered for a PhD at Salford University in October 2014 and on Tuesday 06 February 2018, I had my final PhD Viva.
 This involves two external examiners reading the full thesis and then asking me lots of questions on it.
 Pleased to say that I successfully defended it.
-I have some alterations to make, but in the meantime, I wanted to share the abstract of my thesis on social media and Social capital so far.
+I officially became Dr. on 12 April 2018.
 Thank you to everyone that made a small or large contribution to it.
 Here’s the link and reference to the full thesis:

 The thesis used social capital as a theoretical framework and lens on the data with authors such as Putnam and Lin being key.
 Salford City Football Club (SCFC) was used as a vehicle for this study.
 During the period of study, SCFC entered an important time of growth and online fame.
 Social media was playing a critical role in their evolution from an unknown non-league football club to becoming known around the world.